robtandy/datafusion-ray/k8s/README.md

+## Benchmarking on kubernetes

+This directory contains a utility `bench_toolbox.py` to facilitate benchmarking spark and datafusion-ray on k8s clusters.

+The paved path is to execute the steps on a fresh 24.04 ubuntu ami, but the tool should also work on for established k8s setups.

+If that is the case you'll want to skip the install of `https://k3s.io/` from the `k3s` subcommand and proceed.
+The `machine_prep.sh` script should provide clues about the environment requirements you'll need to satisfy to operate th tool.

 ### Benchmarking on a fresh ubuntu 24.04 LTS ami from amazon

 - provision the machine and ssh in and download the repo